sinusoid-studios/rhythm-land/data/actors/README.md

 ### Meta-Sprites
 Meta-sprites are groups of objects used to create a large sprite.
-A meta-sprite definition contains this group of objects, with the only twist being that the object's position is relative to the actor's position.
+A meta-sprite definition contains this group of objects, with a couple
+twists: the object's position is relative to the actor's position, and if the game uses tile streaming, the tile number is relative to the actor's reserved tile area.

 #### Usage
 ```assembly